screepers/screeps-launcher/README.md

 ### Other options

 There are several extra arguments that can be used to manage the install:
-`screeps-launcer apply` Applies the current config.yml without starting the server.
+* `screeps-launcher apply` Applies the current config.yml without starting the server.
-`screeps-launcer upgrade` Upgrades all packages (screeps, mods, bots, etc) `screeps-launcer cli` Launch a screeps cli
+* `screeps-launcher upgrade` Upgrades all packages (screeps, mods, bots, etc)
+* `screeps-launcher cli` Launch a screeps cli

 ## Docker